andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 * People _still_ don't get DDD
 * But it's _still_ the best way to solve complex problems in software
 * and the best way that we know of to get teams around codebases
-* Whether you're doing microservices, or a modular monolith
+* Whether you're doing microservices, or a -modular monolith- (Microliths instead?)
-* And worst of all, it gets harder the bigger the problem you're trying to solve
+* And worst of all, it gets harder the bigger the problem you're trying to solve (TODO - explain why the scale is a challenge)

 ---